Elastic Beanstalk Deployment – Rolling & Blue/Green

 • If you need to ensure the application source is always deployed to new instances, instead of updating existing instances, the environment can be configured to use immutable updates for deployments.

-• Immutable updates are performed by launching a second Auto Scaling group is launched in the environment and the new version serves traffic alongside the old version until the new instances pass health checks.
+• Immutable updates are performed by launching a second Auto Scaling group in the environment and the new version serves traffic alongside the old version until the new instances pass health checks.

 • Immutable deployments can prevent issues caused by partially completed rolling deployments.
 If the new instances don’t pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched.